Backup and Backup Retention Policy Template

 Mounting financial and legal liability risk

 Recovery and restore failures lead to serious financial and legal risk.
 The risk increases if there are no organizational retention policies with thorough organizational carry through.
-IT admins are by their nature, pack rats.
+IT administrators are by their nature, pack rats.
 They want to keep everything just in case.
 This leads to backups being stored for years, even decades.
 This increases potential legal liability.
 If there is litigation, a potential legal hold can be placed on any or all data that might be pertinent to the lawsuit.
 This can mean years of backups.
 Every bit of that held data must be searchable.
 To be searchable it has to be recovered and restored.
 If it cannot be recovered and restored, the judge will, based on precedent, tell the jury to regard that failure as data that would be detrimental to their case.
 Data retention without consistent practiced policies of data destruction leads to massive liability risk.

 Urgent Data Protection Recovery and Restore Problems